 Emerging as a Game-Changer: Solar energy

-The geographical placement of India allows India to bask in the sunlight for most days of the year.
+The geographical location of India allows it to bask in sunlight for most days of the year.
 India receives an abundance of sunlight, which when converted into solar energy rounds up to a whopping 5000 trillion Kilowatt-hours annually.
 With this solar advantage, India has the potential to solve the limitations of traditional grid-based electrification in rural India by replacing it with clean, viable, renewable, and sustainable energy.
-The advantages of Solar energy are numerous, from being easily accessible and affordable, it is a clean resource that isn't a clock running out of time, unlike renewable resources like oil.
+The advantages of Solar energy are numerous, from being easily accessible and affordable, it is a clean resource that isn't a clock running out of time, unlike non-renewable resources like petroleum.
 The reliability of solar energy is another promising factor.
 Power outages can become a thing of the past if solar energy is utilized to its full potential.
-Utilizing solar energy in rural India, won't just bring light in the homes but also in the schools and local hospitals.
+Utilizing solar energy in rural India, won't just bring light to the homes but also to the schools and local hospitals.
 Solar has also emerged as a trusted assistant in agricultural work.
 For example, Solar-powered irrigation pumps have reduced farmers' dependency on diesel-powered pumps, which were not only expensive to run but also environmentally damaging.
 Solar energy is being used in many such agricultural-based activities from being utilized to light up crop storage facilities to being used to charge agricultural appliances.
 The integration of solar energy in rural India has led to improved economic opportunities, reduced migration to cities, and is helping build a more self-sustained rural economy.

 Government Initiatives and Policies towards Rural Electrification through harnessing Solar Energy